-The Fairy Meadow Station Upgrade project is registered under the Infrastructure Sustainability Council of Australia?s (ISCA) IS Rating Scheme to drive sustainability outcomes for the station.
-The project is planned to achieve an Excellent rating for ?Design? and ?As-Built? under the scheme by optimising governance, economic, environmental and social performance for the ?whole of life of the asset.
+The Fairy Meadow Station Upgrade project is registered under the Infrastructure Sustainability Council of Australia (ISCA) IS Rating Scheme to drive sustainability outcomes for the station by optimising governance, economic, environmental and social performance for the whole of life of the asset.

-The project?s application for a ?Design?
-Rating will be submitted to ISCA for verification and we will be working towards achieving the final ?As-Built? rating after project completion.
+The project application for a Design Rating will be submitted to ISCA for verification and we will be working towards achieving the final As-Built rating after project completion.

-For more information on Infrastructure Sustainability Council of Australia?s (ISCA) IS Rating Scheme please visit?www.isca.org.au
+For more information on Infrastructure Sustainability Council of Australia (ISCA) IS Rating Scheme please visit www.isca.org.au

 Degnan has completed this project to improve accessibility at Fairy Meadow Station Upgrade as part of the Transport Access Program (TAP).